When delivery slows down, the problem is usually the structure — not the people.

 "Good structure makes good teams possible."

 Most delivery problems are not people problems.
-They are structural problems — unclear ownership, tangled systems, misaligned incentives.
+They are structural — unclear ownership, tangled systems, misaligned incentives.
 Fix the structure, and the people thrive.

 "Organisational context is not an afterthought."

-How decisions get made — through hierarchy, consensus, relationships, and culture — affects whether structural change sticks.
+How decisions actually get made — through hierarchy, consensus, relationships, and culture — affects whether structural change sticks.
 We work with your organisational reality, not against it.